thecodework/two-factor-authentication/README.md

 ```

 ## Contribution
-The Package is in WIP stage and we're making it ready for production.
 Feel free to create issues, submit PRs and talk about features and enhancement through proposing issue.
-If you find any security issue, instead of creating an issue send an email to [imrealashu@gmail.com](mailto:imrealashu@gmail.com).
+If you find any security consideration, instead of creating an issue send an email to [imrealashu@gmail.com](mailto:imrealashu@gmail.com).